Kafka vs. RabbitMQ: Choosing the Right Messaging Broker

 Does PubNub Integrate with Kafka and RabbitMQ?

-PubNub offers the Kafka Bridge, allowing you to connect your Kafka stream with PubNub so you can send Kafka events into PubNub as well as extract PubNub events into your Kafka instance.
+PubNub offers the Kafka Bridge, where you can connect your Kafka stream with PubNub to send Kafka events to PubNub and extract PubNub events into Kafka.

 PubNub also supports AMQP, the technology that underpins RabbitMQ, as well as other messaging protocols such as MQTT, another message broker architecture popular in IoT.